missjody/loan_calculator/README.md

   *  D="8.490"

 Still to do on this version: pop up asking them to enter information if inputs are left blank.

+## Version 3.1
+*merged @jeremysimmons code from 8/3 on 8/11*

+* remove whitespace as markup, use styles
+* change input type to number (todo, implement required fields)
+* use object to lookup rates, instead of switch
+* use static element to hold result, instead of dynamic
+* reuse reset form, form onreset event

+## Version 3.2

+* set up catch for missing input entries